Out of the Closet

 “Of course.”

 The next evening after dinner Oliver knocked on Tommy’s front door and they went down to the basement.
-Oliver had a knapsack and his older sister Emma’s jackknife.
+Oliver had a knapsack and his sister Emma’s jackknife.
 Orla made tea and the three of them sat at the round table.
 Oliver mixed rosemary, sage, oregano, coriander, his green tea, yarrow powder, and a handful of chicken bones in a bowl.

 “I need some of your blood,” he said to Orla.